 How to avoid Black Friday frenzy and be a sustainable shopper

 In the US, the day after Thanksgiving marks the beginning of the Christmas shopping season - aka Black Friday.
-Since the mid-2000s, when online shopping began its ascent, local retailers in several countries have mimicked the discounts offered by the US on that day in order to remain competitive.
+Since the mid-2000s, when society's shopping habits shifted and online shopping became more popular, local retailers in several countries have mimicked the kind of Black Friday deals offered by the US on that day in order to remain competitive.
 Fast forward a few years and today Black Friday is an entire week of hysterical shopping around the world.

 Thankfully, in the past couple of years, a small, informal online movement has started to take form.
-Called Green Friday, the movement opposes Black Friday and the irresponsible consumption it entails, encouraging consumers to think and act sustainably.
+Called Green Friday, this counter movement opposes the Black Friday sales and the irresponsible consumption they generate, trying to raise awareness amongst consumers and encourage them to think and act more sustainably.

 This November, First Mile joins the movement to support Green Friday and promote responsible consumption that benefits the Circular Economy.

-Here’s how you can join us during Green Friday weekend - and all year round really!
+Here’s how you can join us during Green Friday weekend and have a positive impact this holiday season - and all year round really!

 - Mindful shopping

-Before going on a shopping spree, take a moment to reflect whether you really need that item and why.
+Before going on a shopping spree, take a moment to reflect on whether you really need that item and why.
 Is it a replacement?
 Can the old one be fixed?
 Can you picture yourself using that item more than once?
-If the answers are yes, yes and yes, try shopping for ethical and green alternatives.
+If the answers are yes, yes and yes, try shopping for ethical and green alternatives from sustainable brands.

 - Shop local

-Shopping in your local area and buying from local producers is the easiest way to reduce the carbon footprint of our purchases while supporting small businesses.
+Shopping in local communities and buying from local producers is the easiest way to reduce the carbon footprint of our purchases while supporting small businesses.

 Take a stroll around your neighbourhood during Green Friday weekend and discover unique products at family-run shops with personalised customer service.

-Don’t forget to take your own bags and refuse unnecessary packaging.
-You can be creative and find eco-friendly alternatives to wrap your presents at home.
+Don’t forget to take your own bags and refuse unnecessary plastic packaging.
+You can be creative and findeco-friendly alternatives to wrap your presents at home.

 - Charity shops

-Local charity shops are often a wealth of hidden treasures.
+Local charity shops are often a wealth of hidden treasures and are a sustainable alternative to buying new.
 Enjoy discovering pre-loved items for a fraction of the original price.
 It’s a great way of reducing the demand for new products (and their carbon footprint) whilst supporting a good cause at the same time.

 It’s also a good chance to declutter and donate anything you don’t need or use anymore.